arunmopare/NamrataEnterprisesFrontEnd/README.md

-# VaradFincorpFrontend

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.21.
+# Namrata Enterprises Front End

+This project was developed and designed by CyberonixTech and Modified by Arun Mopare

+## Git Brach

+Use Master branch to run this project.

 ## Development server